 LED Panels: LED panels are great if you’re looking for light that doesn’t flicker or dim accidentally.
 These are most commonly used in kitchens, but can also find usage in schools, stores, offices and other settings.
 LED panels make great types of track lighting.

 Incandescent Light Bulbs

 The original light bulbs, incandescent light bulbs are the most commonly used bulbs out there, due to their long history as well as their dirt-cheap prices.

-These light bulb types are preferred for the warm light that they emit, their compatibility with dimmers and their long lives—they can last you up to a year, which is much longer than their halogen counterparts.
+These light bulb types are preferred for the warm light that they emit, their compatibility with dimmers and their long lives—they can last you up to a year (in reality the filaments tend to break way faster especially in homes or apartments with voltage spikes), which is much longer than their halogen counterparts.

 Incandescent bulbs have a tungsten filament that glows when supplied with current from whatever types of light switches you have, surrounded by nitrogen gas or a vacuum around it.